Dividend Investing: Build a Passive Income Machine

 What Are Dividends?

 Dividends are cash payments companies distribute to shareholders from their profits.
 Think of it as your share of the company's earnings, paid directly to your account.
+If you're learning what is dividend investing for beginners, the core idea is simple: you buy shares of profitable companies and collect a slice of their earnings on a regular schedule.

 Simple Example